 - Your ad budget?

-- Where your inventory is listed?
+- Where is your inventory listed?

 - Your displayed price?